This is a list of the tools and services I use everyday in my wedding photography business to stay as efficient and productive as possible.

 For around 15 bucks, Sun Seeker is pretty much the I’d want to pay for an app, but I bit the bullet while shooting a destination wedding in Spain in 2017 – I’d just hiked up the side of a mountain, and needed to know which direction the sun would set for my shoot the next day.

-In the end the bride didn’t fancy hiking up a mountain in her wedding dress (lazy!), but nevertheless, I’ve used the Sun Seeker app on numerous occasions to plan sunset shoots.
+In the end the bride didn’t fancy hiking up a mountain in her wedding dress (lazy!), but nevertheless, I’ve used the Sun Seeker app on numerous occasions to plan sunset shoots and do basic location scouting.

 If you need to work out the direction of light at any given time in a location you are, or plan to be, this app is awesome.
 The visual overlay is really useful too, allowing you to actually ‘see’ the sun’s movements throughout the day.